andrewgdotcom/ason/ason.md

 [DLE STX] ^P^B 0x10,0x02 (TC2, forbidden)
 [DLE ETX] ^P^C 0x10,0x03 (TC3, forbidden)
 [DLE EOT] ^P^D 0x10,0x04 (TC4, forbidden)
-[DLE ENQ] ^P^E 0x10,0x05 (TC5, reserved)
-[DLE ACK] ^P^F 0x10,0x06 (TC6, reserved)
 ...
 [DLE DLE] ^P^P 0x10,0x10 (TC7, reserved)
 ```

 TC1-4 MUST NOT be used at any layer to avoid any ambiguity with ASON structure.

 [DLE DLE] introduces an arbitrary-length string of ASON specials [ENQ, ACK, DLE, NAK, SYN, ETB], which terminates on the first character not from that set.
-No such sequences are currently defined at the ASON level, but applications MAY use them at plaintext level.
+No such sequences are currently defined.

 C0 control characters with standard meanings in the plaintext layer
 -------------------------------------------------------------------